Introduction -UK VAT guide for contractors

-However, contractors very rarely use this nowadays as it is no longer as beneficial.
+However, contractors rarely use this nowadays as it is no longer as beneficial as it used to be.
 HMRC initially brought this scheme out to make accounting easier.
 Under this scheme, you would still invoice clients at the standard rate, but you would pay HMRC a fixed percentage rate of your gross quarterly turnover, depending on the industry in which you operate.
 For IT contractors, the rate is 14.5%, and in the first year of operation, the contractor can also benefit from a 1% reduction to the fixed rate.

-However, please note, from April 2017, the new ‘limited cost trader’ rules came in.
-They removed the majority of the benefits of using the VAT Flat Rate VAT scheme for most small businesses, particularly those with low quarterly costs.
-The change in effect, was if you did not qualify under the new rules, you would instead pay over 16.5% of the gross amount invoiced.
+However, in April 2017, the new ‘limited cost trader’ rules came in.
+They removed most of the benefits of using the VAT Flat Rate VAT scheme for most small businesses, particularly those with low quarterly costs.
+If you do not qualify under the new rules, the change, in effect, is that you instead pay over 16.5% of the gross amount invoiced.

-This change was a sneaky one, as 16.5% of the gross is the same as 19.8% of the net.
-The normal VAT rate is 20%.
+This change was sneaky, as 16.5% of the gross is the same as 19.8% of the net.
+The standard VAT rate is 20%.
 Therefore, you would only save 0.2% under this scheme.
 On a £10,000 + VAT invoice, the saving would only be £20.
-Therefore, in general, operating under the normal VAT scheme (Cash Accounting scheme mentioned above) is one of our handy tax tips for contractors and small business owners.
+Thus, operating under the standard VAT scheme (Cash Accounting scheme mentioned above) is one of our handy tax tips for contractors and small business owners.

 For various reasons, a contractor may miss a VAT filing deadline.
 If this occurs, the business will receive a letter from HMRC.
 It will state that HMRC will place the company on a `warning’ for the next twelve months.

-Provided that the next four VAT returns and payments are all submitted to HMRC on time, HMRC will remove the `warning.’
-However, if the business is late again within twelve months, HMRC will write again and place the business onto the second level of `warning.’
+If the following four VAT returns and payments are all submitted to HMRC on time, HMRC will remove the `warning.’
+However, if the business is late within twelve months, HMRC will write again and place the business on the next level of `warning.’

 More on VAT penalties

-If you are late filing or paying your VAT several times in a row within twelve months of the last late return, this will result in the warning level moving up each time.
-After four or five of these in a row, HMRC will start to charge financial penalties (2%, 5%, 10% up to a max of 15% of the actual VAT bill).
-They will charge this % on top of the actual VAT bill payable for repeated late returns.
+If you are late filing or paying your VAT several times in a row within twelve months of the last late return, this will increase the warning level each time.
+After four or five of these in a row, HMRC will start to charge financial penalties (2%, 5%, 10%, up to 15% of the actual VAT bill).
+They will charge this % on top of the VAT bill payable for repeated late returns.

 It is clearly in your best interest to avoid these penalties.
-What’s more, if you are consistently late it will result in increased scrutiny from HMRC and they may take a closer look into your affairs.
-Therefore, you should make sure that you or your accountant are processing your VAT returns on time.
-You could also set up a direct debit so that you will not ever miss a payment (but this does rely on the return being filed first).
+What’s more, if you are consistently late, it will result in increased scrutiny from HMRC, and they may take a closer look into your affairs.
+Therefore, you should ensure that you or your accountant are processing your VAT returns on time.
+You could also set up a direct debit so you will never miss a payment (but this relies on the return being filed first).

-This guide to VAT should have given you a good insight.
+This VAT for small businesses and contractors guide should have given you a good insight into how VAT works.
 Your accountant, however, will be able to advise you which scheme is most suited for you.

-Today it is better for contractors to operate under the `normal’ (not VAT Flat Rate) scheme.
-That is, of course, unless they qualify as a limited cost trader under the Flat Rate Scheme, which in most cases is unlikely.
+Today it is better for contractors to operate under the standard VAT scheme, rather than the not VAT Flat Rate scheme.
+That is unless they qualify as a limited-cost trader under the Flat Rate Scheme, which in most cases is unlikely.
 We would also recommend the Cash Accounting choice.

-As you can see from this HMRC VAT guide, VAT is a very complex area and there are lots of VAT rules to bear in mind.
-You can easily get lost if you are not sure.
-We hope that this guide has given good insight, but if you have any questions yourself, you should check these out with your accountant.
+As you can see from this HMRC VAT guide, VAT is a very complex area with many VAT rules to bear in mind.
+This is one of your main contractor taxes and you can easily get lost if you are not sure.
+We hope this UK VAT guide for contractors and small businesses has given good insight, but if you have any questions, you should check these out with your accountant.